oldlaptop/whichbsd/index.md

 While OpenBSD has a reputation for being lightweight, secure, and stable, it does usually perform slower than FreeBSD or NetBSD in network and system performance benchmarks.
+OpenBSD also supports fewer hardware platforms than NetBSD, but those that are supported tend to be supported a little more fully, with a hard requirement that releases must be built natively on real hardware.

 #### About